 3. Find The Right Platforms To Talk To Your Customers

 Using a touchpoint to your brand's advantage also requires using the right medium.
 It may be via social media, influencer marketing, email, or a blog.
 You will need to consider audience demographics to find the right platforms for your business.
-Also, knowing social media stats can help point you to their preferred channels.

 For instance, there is a more mature audience on Facebook, while 50% of Snapchat users are age 25 and younger.
 This knowledge enables you to create appropriate advertising content for each platform.